Graduate Seminar (Teaching Mathematics and Statistics)

 One of the most important and practical parts of this course will be the opportunity for you to get formative evaluation (and perhaps make adjustments) on your teaching this very semester!
 This will happen in two ways:

-* A written Midterm Student Evaluation will be conducted in your class during the last 10-15 minutes of a particular class meeting that you pick; I will supply you with a packet of forms; the day you pick must be between September 15 and October 6; you must leave the room during this process and have one of your students volunteer to collect the forms and deliver them to CETaL (in UGLC 122)
+* A written Midterm Student Evaluation will be conducted in your class during the last 10-15 minutes of a particular class meeting that you pick; I will supply you with a packet of forms; the day you pick must be between September 14 and October 2 (earlier than that doesn’t give you enough of a “baseline,” later than that doesn’t give you time to make adjustments); you must leave the room during this process and have one of your students volunteer to collect the forms and deliver them to CETaL (in UGLC 124)

 Grades: letter grade is determined by the usual cutoffs of 90, 80, 70, 60, based on: